 Getting the right permit

 It’s important that your business applies for the right permit, which will depend on the type of work you are doing.
-The general rule of thumb is that a permit is needed any time you deal with structural change, such as an electrical panel issue, installation of new plumbing, or fixing drainage issues.
-In most cases, a permit is not needed for general maintenance such as changing light fixtures.
+Generally, a permit is needed any time you deal with structural change, electrical, plumbing, or HVAC In most cases, a permit is not required for general maintenance, such as flooring or painting.

-Certain regions, like the city of Toronto, may have different rules and regulations.
-For example, if you’re a contractor based outside of the city working on a renovation in Toronto, it’s important to understand their rules.
+However, rules and regulations can vary by region.
+For example, if you’re a contractor based outside of the city but working on a renovation in Toronto, it’s important to understand their specific regulations, such as the need for a license.
 This is key, especially if you’re looking to expand as a business.

 Understanding your client profile

 Many businesses get involved in contractual arrangements without understanding their client’s profile.
-The OHBA recommends creating a client profile to define key factors such as age, gender, household income, location, type of neighbourhood, how long the clients have been homeowners for, and if they want a remodel or custom home.
-This important exercise can help you understand who your ideal customer is, especially if you are new to the industry.
-It can help you tailor your marketing and sales tactics to target this audience and help understand where your strengths and weaknesses are as a business.
+Businesses should focus on developing a target market based on their company’s unique skills and goals.
+Are your clients long-term homeowners?
+Do they want to remodel or have a custom home?
+Asking these questions can help you identify your ideal customer, especially if you are new to the industry.
+A detailed client profile also allows you to tailor your marketing and sales tactics to target this specific audience and provides insights into your business’ strengths and weaknesses.

-It may also help to understand the neighbourhood you will be working in, and what response you might get to any type of outdoor construction.
-If trucks are coming in, you may have to inform your client so they can give their neighbours advanced warning.
+It can also help you to understand the neighbourhood you will be working in, and what response you might get to any type of outdoor construction.
+For instance, if trucks are coming in, you should inform your client so they can give their neighbours advance warning.

 Setting expectations

-When you create the contract, make sure your client clearly understands what type of work is going to happen and what the payment requirements are.
+When you create the contract, it’s essential to ensure your client clearly understands what type of work is going to happen and what the payment requirements are.
+A clear scope of work should be developed that defines everything included in a project and a list of what is excluded.
 You should also include what will happen if there’s a dispute or delay during the project, along with possible solutions.

 It’s important that you and your client understand how the contract works.
 Active communication from both of you at every stage is important.
-As the contractor, you need to communicate what you need, usually a day or two in advance of the job.
+As the contractor, you need to communicate what you need.
+The OHBA suggests scheduling weekly meetings with set agendas to review scope, changes, progress, schedule, budget and to address any client issues..
 As the client, they need to communicate concerns as soon as they arise.
+The CHBA’s “Get it in Writing” initiative encourages the use of contracts, for the benefit of both contractors and clients.

 Once you have secured all the necessary permits and a signed contract, you can begin to tackle your renovation.
 It’s important to understand that no matter how prepared you are, you may still face challenges along the way.
 Establishing open channels of communication and building a relationship with your client can help you get the job done well.

 Renovations are an intimate business – when you’re working in someone’s home, you’re in their personal space.
-Every time you leave, they’re going to walk around and look at what you did.
-This may lead to misunderstandings, but there will also be moments of clarity.”
+Every time you leave, they’ll likely walk around and look at what you did.
+This may lead to misunderstandings, but there will also be moments of clarity.

 As a business, it’s your responsibility to manage client expectations when there is a setback.
 For example, if a client picks out a kitchen counter that becomes unavailable even though you, as the contractor, said it would be, it’s your responsibility to ensure the client receives clear communication and still feels like they’re getting what they want.
-First, tell them about the situation.
-Show up with options and solutions.
+First, tell them about the situation and provide them with alternative options and solutions.
 If it isn’t available for the next twelve weeks, you can suggest another material in the meantime.
 You can also suggest options that you have confirmed will be available sooner, and let the client decide.
+Such situations will be best managed with a strong scope of work in place, and weekly update meetings.

-Compensation may be another issue your business may run into during a renovation, which is why it’s important to clearly define the payment structure in your contract beforehand.
+Compensation may be another issue your business runs into during a renovation.
+This is why clearly defining the payment structure in your contract beforehand is essential.
 It’s common practice to outline a process for draw pay, which is an advance of money held and paid on a predefined date.

 The total cost of the job is $<insert number here>.
 We need 15% before we start, and four draws over the course of <insert time period>.